matzsoft/adventofcode/tools/adventOfCode/README.md

 ### Tools Directory

-The tools directory which currently has one tool **adventOfCode**, a **Library** directory, and a support directory **figlet**.  **adventOfCode** contains a Swift package for a command line tool to work with puzzle solutions. **Library** contains a Swift package defining a library of code refenrenced elsewhere. **figlet** contains "font" files that aid with problems that generate ASCII art block letters as their output.
+The tools directory which currently has one tool **adventOfCode**, a **Library** directory, and a support directory **figlet**.  **adventOfCode** contains a Swift package for a command line tool to work with puzzle solutions. **Library** contains a Swift package defining a library of code referenced elsewhere. **figlet** contains "font" files that aid with problems that generate ASCII art block letters as their output.

 ### Year Subdirectories